Win a live BMX assembly for your school.

 Responsible AI implementation in education rests on seven foundational principles that ensure technology serves students while keeping you in control.
 These principles work together to harness AI's potential without compromising educational integrity.

-1. Equity and accessibility ensures all students benefit regardless of background.
+1. Equity and accessibility ensure all students benefit regardless of background.

 2. Transparency means understanding how AI tools work.